 This week we will discuss how to troubleshoot different assembly errors that we get while troubleshooting installs for SQL Server.
-I’ll focus this article more on SQL Server 2008 R2 and Windows 7 system.
+I’ll focus this article more on SQL Server and Windows systems.
 Before I start, I’ll explain what is an assembly on Windows.
 Wikipedia describes an assembly in the CLI, as a compiled code library used for deployment, versioning, and security.
 CLI assemblies can have version information, allowing them to eliminate most conflicts between applications caused by shared assemblies.

 Assembly Errors while installing SQL on Windows OS